 }

-In the previous program, we have implemented a dynamic memory allocator.
-The function template dynamic_allocator() takes template type parameter val and a regular non-template parameter N. In the main() function, we are calling the dynamic_allocator() with three different sets of arguments:
+In this program, we have implemented a sensor buffer initialization utility using a function template.
+The function template init_sensor_buffer takes a single template type parameter SensorData and a regular, non-template function parameter buffer_size.
+In the main() function, init_sensor_buffer is invoked with three different sets of arguments.

 Working with non-type parameters